 In a nation where obesity rates continue to skyrocket, we apparently find entertainment value in watching others succeed in losing weight.
-"Extreme Weight Loss," which highlights one to two obese individuals struggling to shed pounds in each episode, has been renewed for a fifth season, reported the Hollywood Reporter on Wednesday.
+"Extreme Weight Loss," which highlights one to two obese individuals struggling to shed pounds in each episode, has been renewed again, with a few changes, according to the Hollywood Reporter.

 The program stars transformation specialist Chris Powell, author of "Chris Powell's Choose More, Lose More for Life" (click for details).

 Each episode encompasses one year in the participants' lives, which makes early renewal a priority.
 The show also features Heidi Powell.
 The two advocate the use of a carb-cycling diet that alternates low-carb diet days with calorie-calculated higher carb meals.